raspberrypi/documentation/faqs/README.md

 ### Can I boot a Pi from a USB-attached hard drive instead of the SD card?

-USB boot is available on the Raspberry Pi 3B, 3B+, 3A+ and Raspberry Pi 2B v1.2 models only.
+USB boot only possible on the Raspberry Pi 2B v1.2, 3B, 3B+, and 3A+.
 Booting from a USB-attached drive (either a SSD or actual hard drive) can make the Pi boot and work faster.
 We have extensive instructions on how to do this [here](../hardware/raspberrypi/bootmodes/msd.md).

 ### What happens if I brick the device?